 In the long term, artificial sweeteners could actually make you fat, even though they proclaim to help you with weight control.

-Because they confuse the body which is programed to associate sweet tastes with calories consumed.
-“When we repeatedly eat something sweet that provides little or no calories,” researches at Perdue University say, “we break that connection and our confused bodies keep seeking more food, while our metabolism to break down those foods decreases.”
+They confuse the body which is programmed to associate sweet tastes with calories consumed.
+“When we repeatedly eat something sweet that provides little or no calories,” researchers at Perdue University say, “we break that connection and our confused bodies keep seeking more food, while our metabolism to break down those foods decreases.”

 High Fructose Corn Syrup